junghan0611/spacemacs/doc/BEGINNERS_TUTORIAL.md

 features.
 First, split the window vertically to view both this tutorial and the dotfile simultaneously (`SPC w /`).
 Open the dotfile by pressing `SPC f e d`.
-Navigate to the line starting with
+Navigate to the line starting with "dotspacemacs-configuration-layers".
-\"dotspacemacs-configuration-layers\".
 The following lines have further
 instructions: uncomment `org` and `git` layers if you want to be familiarized with them.
 More [layers](https://github.com/syl20bnr/spacemacs/blob/develop/doc/LAYERS.org) for different languages and tools can be found by pressing `SPC h SPC`.
 The added layers will be installed upon restart of Spacemacs.

-Some layers require third-party tools that you\'ll have to install via your favorite package manager.
+Some layers require third-party tools that you'll have to install via your favorite package manager.
 The layer readme will tell if this is the case.